CodeZelo/CodeZelo-Blog/content/categories/articles/007.html-comments-links-forms-a-form-tag/index.en.md

 ---
-title: "HTML Comments, Links & Forms: A Complete Guide to a and form Tags"
+title: "Core HTML: Master Links, Forms, and Comments with Practical Examples"
-description: "Learn how to use HTML comments, links, and forms like a pro.
-This guide explains the a tag for creating different types of links and the form tag for building interactive forms, with clear examples and beginner-friendly explanations."
+description: "Ready to build interactive pages?
+Learn how to properly use <a> (Links) and <form> (Data Collection) in HTML.
+Full guide covers Comments and essential form attributes for beginners.
+Start collecting user input today!"
 draft: false
 categories: ["articles"]
 tags: ["html"]